-Ex-officer who killed Daunte Wright faces sentencing
+Former suburban Minneapolis officer Kim Potter faces sentencing for killing Daunte Wright

 “A strong sentence would be modicum of justice, but of course, true justice is Daunte Wright being able to be here with his family,” Armstrong told The Washington Post Thursday.

-Earl Gray, an attorney for Potter, did not respond to requests for comment.

 Wright’s family and the defense have voiced drastically different views of what Potter’s ultimate sentence should be.
-Wright’s parents, who say Potter has not apologized to them for killing their son, are demanding the maximum.
-Potter’s lawyers, meanwhile, argue Potter should be let off with probation.
+Wright’s parents, who said Potter has not apologized to them for killing their son, demanded the maximum.
+Potter’s lawyers, meanwhile, argued Potter should be let off with probation.

-Under state guidelines, Potter will only be sentenced for the most serious conviction of first-degree manslaughter, but is not expected to receive the maximum penalty; instead, she faces a likely range of more than six years to roughly eight-and-a-half.
+Under state guidelines, Potter is only sentenced for the most serious conviction of first-degree manslaughter, and is not expected to receive the maximum penalty; the recommended range is more than six years to roughly eight-and-a-half.

-Prosecutors initially filed a motion for a stiffer penalty on account of aggravating factors — like Potter endangering others at the scene — but appeared to back off that stance in a court filing earlier this week that seemingly accepted the presumptive sentencing range.
+In court Friday, Frank countered earlier reports that the state was seeking a longer sentence and clarified it rather filed filed notice with the court to find “aggravating” factors that Potter’s crime was egregious.

-Potter's lawyers have argued for a lighter sentence of probation, calling Wright the “aggressor.”
-In court filings, the defense rejected any prison term for Potter, arguing she would be a “walking target” in prison.
+In arguing for a lighter sentence, Potter’s lawyers said Wright the “aggressor.”
+In court filings, the defense rejected any prison term for Potter and insisted she would be a “walking target” in prison.

 “She represents authority, and police authority and investigation are what result in convictions and incarceration,” the defense wrote.